ocaml/ocaml.org/data/planet-local-blogs/building-the-ocaml-gpt-library.md

 where `disk.img` is the disk or block device

 ## The Future
-We can definitely build more tools for this library and especially how we can integrate it into the larger ecosystem of Mirage.
-I believe this library brings us one step closer to having persistent storage in Mirage Unikernels.
+We can definitely build more tools for this library and especially how we can integrate it into the larger ecosystem of MirageOS.
+I believe this library brings us one step closer to having persistent storage in MirageOS unikernels.

-This was my first time building a package in OCaml and the experience is definitely worth it.
+This was my first time building a package in OCaml, and the experience is definitely worth it.

-A special big thanks to my mentor [Reynir Björnsson](https://robur.coop/) who is always available when I hit blocking issues.
+A special big thanks to my mentor [Reynir Björnsson](https://robur.coop/), who was always available when I hit blocking issues.
 Thank you, Reynir.